unmannedlab/Segmentation-Annotator/readme.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

+### We will release a new update with the integration of SAM 2 for faster and video segmentation.
+Stay tuned!

 ## License